DimitrisVallis/CHI-Dashboard/README.md

 ```

 3. When asked if you want to run the analysis, type `Y` and press Enter
-4. When prompted, type `predicted` or `estimates` and press Enter to choose the type of analysis
+4. After the datasets have been compiled, you will be prompted to type `predicted` or `estimates` and press Enter to choose the type of analysis

 ## Files